 Methodology

-Natural Experiment Design and Data Collection
+Field Experiment Design and Data Collection

-The hypotheses will be tested by a natural experiment with the use of a 2 x 2 x 2 between-subjects design.
+The hypotheses will be tested by a field experiment with the use of a 2 x 2 x 2 between-subjects design.
 In the first step, treatments are app usage (yes versus no), and desire to improve driving skills (high desire group versus low desire group).
 What’s more, we will randomly assign the drivers based on their characters to the 4 groups based on their demographic information (each group has 50 subjects).
-200 different drivers will be observed by using a driving-assistant app named “hujiabao” over 3 months.
+400 different drivers will be observed by using a driving-assistant app named “hujiabao” over 3 months.
 Meanwhile, their driving behavior will be collected using on-board devices.
 Variables such as the participants’ age, gender, type of car will be obtained through the app.
 We will first distinguish novice drivers from experienced drivers by the criteria of the median of all drivers’ driving experience (Brown and Groeger 1988; Underwood et al. 2003), and in the following experiment, drivers will be randomly assigned to each group based on their driving habit.
 Then participants will be provided with a mobile app that we designed for the experiment and be asked to log in if using the app.
 In Group1 and Group2, different behaviors of app usage (whether have used or not) in a given day will be observed.
-Subsequently, changes of individual driving behavior will be measured and recorded respectively.
+Subsequently, individual driving behavior（原来是changes of behavior, 这和hypothesis不符，所以改了） will be measured and recorded respectively.
 In the second step, the basis for grouping will be driving habit (novice drivers versus experienced drivers) and in different groups, we will examine the joint effects with observations’ intrinsic and extrinsic motivations on driving performance.

 Measures

 Drivers’ driving performance is defined as the action or process of performing a driving task (Roenker et al. 2003) that is measured by individual driving score given by the app.
-The score is calculated based on driver’s daily driving behavior including Speed, acceleration, deacceleration, sharp turn, fatigued driving, etc. App usage is defined as whether a driver has used the app during experiment (Taylor and Levin 2014) and measured by the individual check-in status in the app on a given day.
+The score is calculated per day based on driver’s daily driving behavior including Speed, acceleration, deacceleration, sharp turn, fatigued driving, etc. App usage is defined as whether a driver has used the app during experiment (Taylor and Levin 2014) and measured by the individual check-in status in the app on a given day.
 Desire is measured by the degree of desire to improve individual driving performance and be collected on their first log-in.
 In addition, driving habit will be seen as a moderating variable measured by individual driving experience.
-Control variables are considered to ensure the model robustness, including weather and demographic information of drivers.
+Control variables are considered to ensure the model robustness, including weather, demographic information of drivers and driving time.

 Preliminary Contributions